Master of Science in Nursing

 Family Nurse Practitioner

-The Family Nurse Practitioner (FNP) track is for baccalaureate registered nursesseeking to become Advanced Practice Nurses (APRN) who provide primary health care to clients across the lifespan in almost every patient care setting.
+The Family Nurse Practitioner (FNP) track is for baccalaureate registered nurses seeking to become Advanced Practice Nurses (APRN) who provide primary health care to clients across the lifespan.

-The Nurse Educator program is for those baccalaureate registered nurses who wish to teach nursing in higher education settings or provide education to staff in other health care settings.
-Proposed coursework includes research, evidence-based practice, nursing and education theory, and information technology, with an emphasis on the application of concepts to the nurse educator role.
+The Nurse Educator program is for those baccalaureate registered nurses who wish to teach nursing in higher education and pre-licensure programs or provide education to staff in health care settings.
+Proposed coursework includes evidence-based practice, nursing and education theory, and information technology, with an emphasis on the application of concepts to the nurse educator role.

 - Educational theory and practice